Home / Loudness Normalization

 On-demand music services distribute mostly popular commercial music, which are still driven by album production styles with very high integrated loudness.
 Fortunately, these services are adopting moderate loudness targets not only to help match music and other content, but to help provide more headroom to improve dynamic quality.

+Major success has been achieved in loudness consistency by the worldwide TV broadcast industry, in European radio broadcasting, and by individual streaming audio providers using file-based normalization.
 For live content or when file-based normalization is not available, hardware and software devices are available to provide automated real-time correction to a target loudness.
 These devices can meet long-term loudness goals and may even avoid sudden increases in loudness, but they should be used advisedly: real time processes cannot “predict the future” for the remainder of a live program or stream, or know the artist’s intent to be louder or softer at times.
 Automatic correction may at times mistakenly adjust loudness and override the intended changes in a program’s dynamic range.

 Active loudness controllers have algorithms to make aesthetically acceptable adjustment decisions.
 Most controllers work on these basic principles: